longauer/task_scheduler/README.md

 - each scheduler instance stores two data files: schedule_state.json (storing all information input by the user), schedule.json (storing the result of the latest scheduling).
   - rescheduling happens automatically after all kinds of edits and operations, not upon calling the command **view_schedule** or **view_next** however!
 This commands loads directly the schedule.json file, thus removing the need of schedule recalculation in series of view_schedule calls
   - you can use the command **schedule_tasks** to recalculate your schedule - this command also lists impossible-to-schedule tasks in the terminal assuming your current settings

+- when creating a command for periodic scheduling of a task a mask composed of week_day, day, month and year is used.
+If any of these components are not specified, they are not matched against the current date.

+- when creating or updating a task the deadline can be set relative to the current date.
+This is the format [today/monday/tuesday/.../sunday]+[0/1/...].
+Example: monday+0 (the very next monday)

 - it may be a good idea to occasionally save a version of your scheduler.
 For this purpose the command **merge** can be used.
 Example: ``` task-scheduler merge -n MySchedule_backup -ns MySchedule ```